bigdelta/bigdelta-browser/README.md

 ## Track behavior

-**Important:** Events are discarded and not published to Bigdelta until the user is identified (i.e., `client.identify()` is called with relations).
-Events are only submitted after identification relations are established.
+**Important:** Events are discarded and not published to Bigdelta until the user is identified (i.e., `client.identify()` is called with relations) or relationships are explicitly provided with every event.
+Events are only submitted once relations have been established.

 ### Send event
 You can track an event by calling `client.track()` with the event name and its properties.